Tampa Bay Lightning: Arrival of Steven Stamkos (2008–2010)

 Martin St. Louis with the Lightning in March 2010.
 He signed a four-year extension with the team in the 2010 off-season.

-With the second overall pick in the 2009 NHL entry draft, the Lightning selected Swedish defenseman Victor Hedman, who would also be another major part of the franchise for years to come.
-In the 2009 off-season, the Lightning removed the interim status of Rick Tocchet, making him the full-time head coach and signing him to a multi-year contract.
-The Lightning had an up-and-down beginning to the 2009–10 campaign.
-Despite an overmatched roster on paper, and a team that struggled in the first two periods of many games, the Lightning remained competitive in the playoff race until March, when they went 5–10–1 for the month and fell eight points out of a playoff spot.
-Unable to make a final push for the playoffs, they were officially eliminated from contention within the first week of April.
-The Lightning finished the season 34–36–12 for 80 points, fourth in the Southeast Division and 12th in the Eastern Conference.

-Stamkos scored 51 goals in just his second NHL season along with 44 assists and 95 points.
-His 51 goals earned himself a share of the Maurice "Rocket" Richard Trophy by finishing tied for the NHL lead in goals with Pittsburgh Penguins star and captain Sidney Crosby.
-During the season, the team was sold to Bostonian investment banker Jeffrey Vinik.
+With the second overall pick in the 2009 NHL entry draft, the Lightning selected Swedish defenseman Victor Hedman.
+In the 2009 offseason, the Lightning removed the interim status of Rick Tocchet, making him the full-time head coach.
+During the 2009–10 season, Stamkos scored 51 goals in his second NHL season along with 44 assists and 95 points.
+His 51 goals earned him a share of the Maurice "Rocket" Richard Trophy by tying for the NHL lead in goals with Sidney Crosby.
+During the season, the team was sold to Boston investment banker Jeffrey Vinik.
 Following the late-season collapse, Vinik cleaned house, firing both head coach Rick Tocchet and general manager Brian Lawton on April 12, 2010, one day after the season ended.